raphaelleroffo/raphaelleroffo.github.io/tuto1-intro-to-gis.md

 *Tutorial:*

-- *Carrying out a full analysis on expore to floods in London*
+- *Carrying out a full visualisation exercise of exposure to flood risk in London*

 &nbsp;